#{Title}

 BDP has been appointed to design a new school for Zuyderzee Lyceum in the Dutch town of Lemmer for VariO Education Group, and the municipality of De Fryske Marren.
 The building plan has been approved by the municipal executive and construction will start in the summer of 2023.

 The Zuyderzee Lyceum is a public school with an education structure designed to nurture talent, develop skills and create passionate, knowledgeable young people.
-The school’s new 3000mbuilding is being developed as a green, sustainable, education environment within the green polder landscape surrounding Lemmer, situated in the north of the Netherlands and will provide space for up to 355 students.
+The school’s new 3000m2 building is being developed as a green, sustainable, education environment within the green polder landscape surrounding Lemmer, situated in the north of the Netherlands and will provide space for up to 355 students.

 The building will be delivered using a timber structure, designed to interweave with the natural landscape.
 The new “house in the polder” will become the most recognisable, building in the area, bringing new facilities for students, teachers and local people.